Stuzanna/Data-Analyst-Project/README.md

 ### Data Import

-This was proving troubling but after investigation determined the issue was Excel would save .csv as ASCII when my SQL analysis tool was expecting UTF-8.
-Saving the csv in Excel in UTF-8 remedied problems.
+This proved troubling, after some investigation the issue was Excel would save .csv as ASCII when my SQL analysis tool was expecting UTF-8.
+Saving the csv in Excel in UTF-8 solved the issue.

 ### Data Cleaning

-This was the most time consuming part of the project.
-Data was missing for continent, the import had created several EMPTY values which I discovered was different to NULL and then had to replace.
-The date format was wrong and in text so converted this to proper format and from DD/MM/YYYY to YYY-MM-DD.
+This was the most time consuming part of the project and not meant to be part of the project, a great learning opportunity.
+There was missing columns, missing values and wrongly formatted dates, all typical cleaning problems.
+Some of the missing values were from the import creating `EMPTY` values, which I discovered is different to `NULL` values!
+The date format was wrong type (text) and wrong format requiring date conversion from DD/MM/YYYY to YYY-MM-DD.

 ## Repo Structure

-*Clean* files for starting afresh with the data after getting things wrong, will generate tables.
+`Clean` files for starting afresh with the data for when things go wrong, these generate tables.
-Query1 is for the data exploration, QueriesPart2 is for getting the data for the visualisation.
+`Query1.sql` is for the data exploration, `QueriesPart2` is for fetching and preparing the data for the visualisation.
-Temp files were for holding temporary queries to help troubleshoot and explore other items.
+`Temp` files were for working queries to help troubleshoot and explore other items.

-## Running with new data
+## Try it yourself

-If you wish to run a version of this yourself you can, download the data from the *our world in data* link above, bring the data into your SQL database, run the cleanup script, use queries in QueriesPart2 (make minor adjustments based on your data, using comments as a guide).
-You'll now have tables that can be used in Tableau for the visualisation.
+If you wish to run a version of this yourself you can, download the data from the [our world in data(https://ourworldindata.org/covid-deaths), bring the data into your SQL database, run the cleanup script, use queries in QueriesPart2 (make minor adjustments based on your data, using comments as a guide).
+You'll now have tables prepared for visualisation in Tableau.

 # Conclusion

-The project was an enjoyable push, ended up spending more time on learning to do database admin installing MySQL that intended.
-Gained valuable experience cleaning the data up and finding best ways to write and run SQL queries.
+The project was an enjoyable push, I ended up spending more time on learning to do database admin installing MySQL than intended.
+Gained valuable experience cleaning the data and finding the best ways to write & execute SQL queries.
 Tableau was interesting to use and there is probably a lot more to get into with this and data visualisation in general.

 Start, dataset: https://ourworldindata.org/covid-deaths
 End, Tableau dashboard: https://public.tableau.com/views/CovidDataProject_16531289748970/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link